 Research and Workshops

-Experiential research is a key element of Wawatay
+Experiential research is a key element of the Wawatay Program.

 More than classroom learning, research will allow students to take advantage of the Indigenous Way of Knowing.

-Wawatay Scholars will conduct scientific research in areas of interest.
+Wawatay Scholars will conduct research in areas of interest throughout the program.
 If desired, the projects will relate to their home communities.
 The assignments will be designed to match proficiency level, (e.g. fourth-year tasks will require more skills than first-year ones).

 Some of the workshops address academic-related skills; others are focused on life skills.

 Similar to the research, the focus of these workshops will change over time according to students’ needs.
 Initially, they will cover study skills such as time management.
 As they progress toward graduation, the nature of the workshops broadens to topics like entrepreneurship, resume writing, graduate school applications and networking.

 Details on upcoming workshops will be announced soon!